EV Charging Costs

 About This Data

-Residential electricity rates sourced from the U.S. Energy Information Administration's Electric Power Monthly (Table 5.6.A, latest available 2024-2025 data).
-Gas prices from AAA and EIA state-level averages.
+Residential electricity rates sourced from our own electricity rates by state data (latest available).
+Gas prices from AAA state-level averages.
 EV efficiency figures from the U.S. Department of Energy's fueleconomy.gov.
-Cost calculations assume home (Level 2) charging.
-Last updated: February 2026.
+Cost calculations assume home (Level 2) charging at 3.3 mi/kWh average EV efficiency and 27.5 MPG gas equivalent.
+Last updated: May 2026.